KENTUCKY Improvements

 - Addition of new roads connecting West 5th Street and Pike Street

-- Construction of a new road network that helps drivers move more easily between local streets and highways
+- Construction of a new road network that helps drivers move more easily between local streets and highways.
+This collector-distributor (C-D) system provides access to and from Covington and Cincinnati

 Prioritizing Pedestrian and Bicycle Infrastructure for Better Connectivity

-- Connecting Goebel Park to the Riverfront Trail to improve local connectivity
+- Connecting Goebel Park to the Riverfront Commons Trail to improve local connectivity

 Environmental Solutions to Address Flooding and Drainage Problems

-- Collaboration with City of Covington and Sanitation District No. 1 of Northern Kentucky to ensure highway stormwater runoff will be separated from the combined sewer system as part of this project to reduce overflow events and flooding
+- Collaboration with City of Covington and Sanitation District No. 1 of Northern Kentucky to ensure highway stormwater runoff will be separated from the combined sewer system to reduce overflow events and flooding in Goebel Park and the Euclid Avenue area

 - Reduced flooding in Goebel Park and the Euclid Avenue area due to highway stormwater runoff flowing into the combined sewer system.